 Ways to Interact with Fancyland:

-As part of fancyland’s mission to foster queer and radical communities and individuals, here’s a brief outline of the ways you can utilize this community resource:
+As part of fancyland’s mission to foster queer and radical communities and individuals, here’s some ways you can utilize this community resource:

 - Come visit, relax & rest

-- Inquire about seasonal stays or internships (1-4+ months) or becoming a resident
+- Inquire about seasonal stays (1-4+ months) or becoming a resident

 - Schedule an Artist/Activist Retreat